-Internet companies are subject to a complex web of multi-jurisdictional laws, rules and regulations.
-By drafting compliance strategies and policies that companies can follow, we can help our clients mitigate the risk of a regulatory investigation or unfair competition claim based on failure to follow enumerated privacy and security policies.
+Internet companies are subject to a complex web of multi-jurisdictional laws, rules, and regulations.
+By drafting compliance strategies and policies that companies can follow, we help our clients mitigate the risk of a regulatory investigation or an unfair competition claim based on the failure to follow enumerated privacy and security policies.

-Our Connecticut privacy attorneys have helped Connecticut clients design Internet and website privacy policies and data security policies that comply with the Sarbanes-Oxley Act (SOA), the Gramm-Leach-Bliley Act (GLBA) and the Health Insurance Portability and Accountability Act (HIPAA), as well as other state and federal regulations.
+Our Connecticut privacy attorneys have helped Connecticut clients design Internet and website privacy policies and data security policies that comply with the Sarbanes-Oxley Act (SOA), the Gramm-Leach-Bliley Act (GLBA), the Health Insurance Portability and Accountability Act (HIPAA), as well as other state and federal regulations.

 Our goal is to develop policies for our clients that satisfy the most stringent state and federal laws applicable to their businesses.
 To accomplish this, we work with our Internet-based clients to:

-- Review and update controls used to monitor and protect sensitive data, and
+- Review and update controls used to monitor and protect sensitive data.

 - Review and update processes to conform with permission-based marketing policies (i.e., opt-in or opt-out policies).